 The Kittens Lost Their Mother Due to Fireworks

 As we’ve shared before, 4th of July celebrations can be a distressing time for many animals.
 Reports of lost pets tend to be at their highest on that day as they try to hide.
-During the fireworks this year, S’mores’ mother ran away, and someone found the abandoned kittens.
+During the fireworks in 2022, S’mores’ mother ran away, and someone found the abandoned kittens.

 The kittens were about 9 weeks old, but S’mores was small for her age.